junjunlab/BioSeqUtils/README.md

 <!-- badges: start -->

 Here supply this BioSeqUtils R package to extract different features ***(UTR, exon, CDS, intron, gene)*** sequence of gene/transcript from your local genome and annotation files in R. Besides there are many other tools for you to achive this.
-Also supply other useful functions to do other interesting things.
+Also supplying other useful functions to do some interesting things.
 Any question or advice can be pushed on github [**Issues**](https://github.com/junjunlab/BioSeqUtils/issues) panel.

 <!-- badges: end -->